araalinetworks/api/doc/source/araalipolicy.rst

  :alt: Araali UI link to template

-Once a user is satisfied with the selectors, they can name the template and also check the ‘Search and Use Continuously’ option at the bottom which will allow the user to start using the template.
+Once the user is satisfied with the selectors, they can name the template and also check the ‘Search and Use Continuously’ option at the bottom which will allow the user to start using the template.
 The user can choose to just save and turn on the template later as well.